rodalton/watson-functions/README.md

 ## Watson Assistant
 While the Cloud Functions included in this repository can be invoked like any other Cloud Function outside the context of Watson Assistant, these instructions are targeted at calling a Cloud Function from a Watson Assistant dialog node.
 We also assume here that you've created a Watson Assistant instance running in the US South Region and that you've created a Watson Assistant Workspace already.

-To call a Cloud Function from Watson Assistant, we'll need to update a Dialog node in the Workspace with details of the Cloud Function to call.
-We assume at this point, that you've identified the node that'll invoke a Cloud Function have met a defined condition in the node.
-For example, you might have a Dialog node
+To call a Cloud Function from Watson Assistant, we'll need to update a dialog node in the Workspace with details of the Cloud Function to call.
+We assume at this point, that you've identified the node that'll invoke a Cloud Function having met a defined condition in the node.
+For example, you might have a dialog node dedicated to making calls to Watson Discovery.
+The node might have a condition that aligns with an #ask-discovery intent.
+Follow the steps belows to update your Watson Assitant Workspace.

-We'll update the Dialog node to be called from Watson AssiFrom the Watson Assistant workspace, update the appropiate Dialog node using the JSON editor

-Sample JSON to include below
+1. Open Watson Assistant using the Launch Tool
+2. Open the appropriate Watson Assistant Workspace
+3. Open the Intents tab and create a new `#ask-discovery` intent with appropriate examples
+4. Open the Dialog tab and add a node that'll be used to invoke a Cloud Function that calls Watson Discovery
+5. In your new node, enter `#ask-discovery` in the If bot recognizes field, then open the JSON Editor for that node.

+We'll provide details of the Cloud Function to call from Watson Assitant in the JSON Editor for the open node.
+The sample JSON below can be copied into your JSON Editor.

 ```javascript
 {
   "output": {